Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: : Framework for LLM-Augmented Community Notes

-\textbf{Relevance.} This step evaluates whether the retrieved evidence offers meaningful factual context, clarification, or supporting information that helps readers better assess the claim made in the post.
-Relevance forms the foundation of retrieval-augmented generation \cite{saad2024ares,yu2025evaluation}, ensuring that notes are grounded in contextually appropriate information.
+\textbf{Relevance} evaluates \textit{whether the retrieved evidence offers meaningful factual context, clarification, or supporting information} that helps readers better assess the claim made in the post.
+It forms the foundation of retrieval-augmented generation \cite{saad2024ares,yu2025evaluation}, ensuring that notes are grounded in appropriate information.

-\textbf{Correctness.} Relevance alone does not guarantee factual accuracy.
-Even when evidence is relevant, its interpretation can be distorted or selectively presented, particularly in scientific and medical communication \cite{glockner2024missci,wuehrl2024understanding}.
-This step assesses whether the note accurately represents the content of the provided sources without factual errors, exaggerations, or misleading framing.
+\textbf{Correctness} evaluates \textit{whether the note faithfully represents the content of the cited sources}, without factual errors, exaggeration, or selective framing.
+Even when evidence is relevant, its interpretation can still be distorted, a common issue in scientific and medical communication \cite{glockner2024missci,wuehrl2024understanding}.
+This step ensures that the note’s claims align with the provided sources rather than relying on misinterpretation.